 Board-certified plastic surgeon Dr. Robert Griffin, who is based in Nashville, shared that you’ll likely look swollen for a couple of days afterwards (sometimes longer), but don’t panic.
 “Once the swelling goes down, we try to see people back two weeks after injections,” he says, “because that's when you're going to know [more clearly] what you've gotten from the filler.”

 It should go without saying, then, that you shouldn’t get your lips plumped right before a big event.
 (Save last-minute changes to your looks for treatments like spray tans, mani-pedis, and blowouts.)

-No, your lips won’t look “deflated” once the filler wears off.
+No, your lips won’t look “deflated” once the lip fillers wear off.

-Whether you decide to get topped off after your filler dissolves or not, never fear: your lips should return to how they were pre-injection.
+Whether you decide to get topped off after your lip fillers dissolve or not, never fear: your lips should return to how they were pre-injection.
 There are three different types of temporary filler: hyaluronic acid (HA), poly-L-lactic acid (PLLA), and calcium hydroxylapatite.

 Columbus-based board-certified plastic surgeon Dr. Jeffrey Donaldson uses HA as an example: “It slowly metabolizes over time.
 It's a small amount that's anatomically placed, and it dissipates over time.”
 Ergo, your volume returns to normal gradually, so the skin isn’t left sagging after a sudden loss of filler.

-Hopefully, after working with your provider, there will only be one thing that’s extreme about your lip filler: the level of how much you enjoyed the look it gave you.
+Hopefully, after working with your provider, there will only be one thing that’s extreme about your lip fillers: the level of how much you enjoyed the look it gave you.